 “The war department will consider the persons serving in the Philippine Islands as ‘missing in action’ from the date of the surrender of Corregidor, May 7, 1942, until definite information to the contrary is received.
 It is hoped that the Japanese government will communicate a list of prisoners of war at an early date.
 At this time you will be notified by this office in the event his name (Gerald L. Moffett) is contained in the list of prisoners of war.”

 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.

 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who captured on Bataan and taken part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camp 3 was later consolidated into Camp 1.
+Camp 3 was where those men captured when Corregidor surrendered and was later consolidated into Camp 1.

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.